inge4pres/blog/inge.4pr.es/content/post/2017-10-28-golang-concurrency-pattern.md

 CSP it's kind of a similar feature to threading but there are some differences; to know more on CSP I really recommend watching Rob Pike's [excellent talk on the topic](https://vimeo.com/49718712).

 #### My experience
-Personally it took me a while to find my way out of the issues I ran into when first using concurrency features in Go: they are definitely the most complicated part of Go usage, which is on average simpler that any other language I tried.
+Personally it took me a while to find my way out of the issues I ran into when first using concurrency features in Go: they are definitely the most complicated part of using Go, which is on average simpler that any other language I tried.
 So for me, the biggest problem was to understand what it means to have a goroutine spawned and how to control its execution or get data out of it, so I put together a list of examples on how concurrent programs flow can be controlled with the primitives built in the language.

 #### Channel, channels, channels everywhere
 A channel in Go is a way to pass messages between functions and goroutines, the official definition from [A Tour of Go](https://tour.golang.org/concurrency/2) is: